uriel1998/WWIV_Utilities/networked-bbs-doors/README.md

 ## 2. License

-This project is licensed under the MIT.
+This project is licensed under the MIT license.
 For the full license, see `LICENSE`.

 ## 3. Prerequisites